slay3r2k22/predictra/README.md

 # Enjoy the code!

-# Credits to Zsombyy for contributing in the code
+# Credits to Zsombyy for making the code